UN Lauds NYSC as Agent of Youth Development

 Commending NYSC’s consistent free medical interventions to rural dwellers in the country, Paullier said the free medicare was contributing to building a better world.

-According to him, this is by taking advantage of the two brand new mobile clinics donated by the wife of the president, Senator Oluremi Tinubu, to extend the reach and expand the scope of the scheme’s operations.
+According to him, this by taking advantage of the two brand new mobile clinics donated by the wife of the president, Senator Oluremi Tinubu to extend the reach and expand the scope of the Scheme’s operations.

 Nafiu also told the UN senior official that through the HIRD window, the scheme plans to start carrying out minor surgeries on the rural dwellers free of charge.